 Dog & Cat Desexing Surrey Hills

-Our team of experienced Veterinarians at Elgar Road Vet offer professional desexing services for your pet in Surrey Hills and the surrounding areas.
-We strongly recommend that all pet cats and dogs be desexed.
+At Elgar Road Vet, our team of skilled Veterinarians provides top-quality desexing options for your pet in Surrey Hills and nearby areas.
+We believe that desexing is important for all pet cats and dogs.

 When should I have my pet desexed?

-Although it's recommended to desex your pet at around 5 to 6 months of age, younger pets can also undergo the procedure.
-However, it involves greater risks.
-Regardless of age, there are many advantages to desexing your pet.
+Desexing is typically recommended for pets at around 5 to 6 months of age.
+Although younger pets can also be desexed, it involves greater risks.
+Even if your pet is already an adult, there are many advantages to desexing.

 The advantages to desexing include:-